 Degassing

 Carbon dioxide is a naturally occurring chemical compound composed of two oxygen atoms covalently bonded to a single carbon atom.
-It is a gas at standard temperature and pressure and exists in Earth’s atmosphere in this state, as a trace gas at a concentration of 0.039 per cent by volume.
+It is a gas at standard and and exists in Earth’s atmosphere in this state, as a trace gas at a of 0.039 per cent by volume.
 As part of the carbon cycle, plants, algae, and cyanobacteria use light energy to photosynthesize carbohydrate from carbon dioxide and water, with oxygen produced as a waste product.

 Carbon dioxide is used for the production of carbonated water, and soft drinks.

 Coffee beans are optimal after this initial degassing period.
-If beans are brewed directly after roasting, the escaping carbon dioxide will affect the brew and the result will be small air bubbles in the coffee cup.
+If beans are brewed directly after roasting, the escaping carbon dioxide will affect the brew and the result will be small air bubbles in the coffee .

-Dark roasted beans degass faster because they are in contact with heat longer during the roasting process, which speeds up extraction.
+Dark roasted beans degass faster because they are in contact with heat longer during the roasting process, which speeds up .
 Therefore, optimum time to brew dark roasted coffee is after three or four days of roasting whereas lighter roasts benefit from being left for a week after roasting before they are brewed.